o-fl0w/stash-vr/README.md

 Stash-VR bridges your Stash instance and VR video player allowing you to browse, play and manage your scenes using the video players native VR UI.

-It's light on resources, optionally configurable and has support for two-way sync.
+It's lightweight, optionally configurable and has support for two-way sync.

 **[Install](#Installation) Stash-VR, point it to your Stash instance and point your VR video player to Stash-VR.**